circleference/QuizUpRemake/README.md

 - Added new ending screen
 - Changed WON to WIN, LOST to LOSE, and "TIE!" to "A TIE!"
-- Other bug patches which i am bored to put in
+- Other bug patches which i am too lazy to put all in

 (dev note: v0.3.5 is really just v0.4.5)

-v1.3.6-alpha - Changed repository from tvplayz to circleference
+v1.3.6-alpha - Changed repository from tvplayz to circleference (does this even count as an update?)

 v1.4.7-alpha - Moved one minor update to patch in version number / Lowered bot answer response delay